Unity Symbols for your Wedding

 Part 1: the outer candles, lit by a member of each family (for example the mothers).
-This symbolises the light to you by your families to light your path together.
+This symbolises the light passed to you from your families to light your path together.

 Part 2: the unity candles, lit from the outer candles, representing you coming together as a couple.

 “As you light this candle today, may the brightness of the flame shine throughout your lives.
 May it give you courage and reassurance in darkness, warmth and safety in the cold, and strength and joy in your bodies, minds, and spirits.
 May your union be forever blessed.”

 Hand fasting is an ancient Celtic custom, especially common in Ireland and Scotland, in which a couple come together at the start of their marriage relationship.
 While the ritual has changed since Celtic times it has remained as a beautiful way of symbolising the binding of two individuals in commitment and love in the union of marriage.

 Traditionally the was made of rope or cloth.
 Today it varies from satin or silk ribbons, coloured ropes, fabric taken from an heirloom or anything that can be tied around your hands.
 Hands/wrists are tied together creating the bond between you as a couple.
 The practice gave us the expression "tying the knot".

 The handfasting ritual can involve just the couple or can include your guests.
 You could invite guests to add coloured ribbons to your cord as a symbol of their good wishes to you.
 If there are children, it is a wonderful way to involve them in your ceremony.
 Each picking their favourite colour and adding to the cord.